-The key to any year-end tax planning for individuals is to minimize taxes.
+The key to any year-end planning strategy is to minimize taxes.
 This is generally done by either reducing income or increasing deductions.
-In recent years, the strategy to defer income or accelerate deductions has also been impacted by the possibility of increased tax rates due to proposed legislation.
-As the end of 2022 approaches, however, the impact of inflation is also a factor to consider.
+In recent years, the strategy to defer income or accelerate deductions has also been impacted by the possibility of increased tax rates due to proposed legislation while also considering the impact of inflation.

-The IRS recently released the inflation-adjusted tax brackets for 2023 and they reflect the 8% inflation that has been visible in the U.S. economy.
-As an example, the highest marginal tax bracket of 37% applies to joint filers with taxable income exceeding $647,850 in 2022, and this threshold has increased to $693,750 for 2023.
-As a result, it’s possible that income deferred until 2023 may be taxed at a lower marginal tax rate due to the impact of the inflation-adjusted 2023 tax brackets on a person’s marginal tax bracket.
+The IRS recently released the inflation-adjusted tax brackets for 2024 and they reflect the inflation that has continued to be visible in the U.S. economy even if at a reduced rate as compared to last year (approximately 5% vs 8%).
+As an example, the highest marginal tax bracket of 37% applies to joint filers with taxable income exceeding $693,750 in 2023, and this threshold has increased to $731,200 for 2024.
+As a result, it’s possible that income deferred until 2024 may be taxed at a lower marginal tax rate due to the impact of the inflation-adjusted 2024 tax brackets on a person’s marginal tax bracket.

 Due to several related provisions in the TCJA, generally effective for 2018 through 2025, more individuals claim the standard deduction in lieu of itemizing deductions.
 It has also increased the importance of planning the timing of certain itemized deductions for some taxpayers.

-For instance, you may want to “bunch” charitable donations in a year you expect to itemize deductions (there is more on charitable deductions below).
+For instance, you may want to “bunch” charitable donations in a year you expect to itemize deductions.
+(There is more on charitable deductions below.)
 Similarly, you might adjust the timing of certain medical expenditures to provide the maximum medical deduction.
 The deduction for those expenses is limited to the excess above 7.5% of your adjusted gross income (AGI).
-If it is not likely that you will be deducting medical and dental expenses in 2022, you might choose to postpone non-emergency expenses to 2023.
+If it is not likely that you will be deducting medical and dental expenses in 2023, you might choose to postpone non-emergency expenses to 2024.

 Note that the TCJA made other significant changes to itemized deductions.
 This includes a $10,000 annual cap on deductions for state and local tax (SALT) payments and suspension of the deduction for casualty and theft losses (except for qualified disaster-area losses).

-YEAR-END MOVE: Step up your charitable gift-giving at year-end.
-As long as you make a donation in 2022, it is deductible on your 2022 return—even if you charge the donation by credit card as late as December 31.
+YEAR-END MOVE: Step up charitable gift-giving before January 1.
+As long as you make a donation in 2023, it is deductible in 2023, even if you charge it in 2023 and pay it in 2024.

-The alternative minimum tax (AMT) calculation features several technical adjustments, inclusion of “tax preference items” and subtraction of an exemption amount (subject to a phase-out).
-After comparing AMT liability to regular tax liability, you effectively pay the higher of the two.
+The complex alternative minimum tax (AMT) calculation features several technical adjustments, inclusion of “tax preference items” and subtraction of an exemption amount (subject to a phase-out).
+After comparing AMT liability for the year to regular tax liability, you effectively pay the higher of the two.

-YEAR-END MOVE: Have your AMT status assessed.
-If the results warrant it, you may want to shift certain income items to 2023 to reduce AMT liability for 2022.
+YEAR-END MOVE: Have your tax professional assess your AMT status.
+When it makes sense, you may shift certain income items to 2024 to reduce AMT liability for 2023.
 For instance, you might postpone the exercise of incentive stock options (ISOs) that count as tax preference items.

-Fortunately, fewer taxpayers are now liable for the AMT, thanks mainly to changes in the TCJA.
-The 2022 exemption amounts are $75,900 for single filers and $118,100 for joint filers.
-The AMT rates for single and joint filers for 2022 are 26% on AMT income up to $206,100 ($103,050 if married and filing separately) and 28% on AMT income above this threshold.
+Tip: The AMT rate for both single and joint filers for 2023 is 26% on AMT income up to $220,700 (or $110,350 if married and filing separately) and 28% on AMT income above this threshold.
 Note that the top AMT rate is still lower than the top ordinary income tax rate of 37%.